 Knowbility is a highly collaborative organization.
 Our Strategic Partners include business collaborations, grant funders, program sponsors and more.
 In 2014 we have active ongoing partnerships with these great organizations.

 Deque Systems offers end-to-end web compliance products that are Web 2.0 ready.
 Knowbility incorporates the Worldspace tool in the testing of many sites and has teamed up with Deque to offer the tool to its clients.
 For more information, visit the "Deque Systems" Website.

 MicroAssist is an experienced software education center who partners with countless organizations in need of custom E-Learning, classroom training, and technology services.
-Knowbility began to working MicroAssist in 2009 as part of the AIR program.
-Knowbility currently works with MicroAssist to provide to provide accessibility training to state vendors.
+Knowbility began to working MicroAssist in 2009 as part of the OpenAIR program.
+Knowbility and MicroAssist collaborate to build interactive online accessibility courses that are fully SCORM complaint to corporate and government clients.
+Contact us for more information on how to make this training part of your own accessibility program support.
 For more information, visit the "MicroAssist" Website.